Introduction

 Transition to Internship

-A panel of residents representing the main specialties share their specialty-specific experiences from their intern year, the first year of GME (graduate medical education) training.
-Topics on how to prepare for the intern year include: first day and first-week experiences; responsibilities of an intern; team relationships with hospital personnel; communication, professionalism, confidentiality, conferences, order writing; ideas for increasing efficiency; procedures interns perform; drug dose determination; most common problems for which interns are paged and how to respond; useful technologies; finding mentors; selecting publishable research projects; teaching roles; strategies for staying organized (time management, list of to-do’s on patients); maintaining work-life balance; and what the panelists wish they had known as new interns.
-Moderated by the Director of Career Advising.
+A panel of residents representing some of the main specialties share their specialty-specific experiences from their intern year, the first year of GME (graduate medical education) training.
+Topics on how to prepare for the intern year include: first day and first week experiences; responsibilities of an intern; team relationships with hospital personnel; communication, professionalism, confidentiality, conferences, order writing; ideas for increasing efficiency; procedures interns perform; most common problems for which interns are paged and how to respond; useful technologies; finding mentors; selecting publishable research projects; teaching roles; strategies for staying organized; and maintaining work-life balance.
+Moderated by the Director of Career Planning.

 Individual Career Planning